saathiiapp/saathii_backend_fastapi/docs/docs/api/blocking.md

 1. **Pagination**: Use pagination for blocked users list
 2. **Caching**: Cache block status for better performance
 3. **Efficient Queries**: Optimize database queries for block checks

+## Implementation Notes

+- All blocking operations use `action_type = 'block'` in the database
+- Block and report functionality are completely separate
+- No enum validation - simple string-based operations
+- Automatic filtering by action type ensures data integrity